LK4D4/lk4d4.darth.io/content/posts/timers.md

 So, if you have 1 million timers, number of operations with heap will usually be less than 1000(log(1kk) ~= 20, but spawning can require multiple minimum deletions, because multiple timers can reach their deadline about the same time).
-It's very fast and all work happening in separate goroutine so it doesn't block.
+It's very fast and all work is happening in separate goroutine, so it doesn't block.
 [siftupTimer](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L238)
 and [siftdownTimer](https://github.com/golang/go/blob/release-branch.go1.7/src/runtime/time.go#L255)
 functions are used for maintaining heap properties.